 Now that you have your private gallery created and your subject data uploaded, it’s time to open the Capture app.

 As a PhotoDay user, you automatically have access to the PhotoDay Capture app and can login with the same email address and password you use to access your Studio Panel.

 However, if you want other photographers on your staff to take reference photos, you can add them as users.
 We do not recommend sharing your login, but rather creating user accounts for them.
 Find out how to do that here.

 Before you get to the shoot, be sure to connect to WiFi and open the Capture app on any and all devices with which you will checking in subjects.
 While Capture doesn’t need WiFi or cell service when you’re using it at the shoot, it is necessary to open the app and load your jobs before arriving at the shoot.

 Once logged in, you will see all of your private gallery jobs.
-Go ahead and select the job by scrolling or using the search bar.
+It is sorted with the most current gallery at the top (based on the picture day date that's been set for the job).
+Go ahead and select the job you want by scrolling or using the search bar.